|Nutrition Facts (per serving)|

 In a large bowl, mix together the mashed potatoes, beaten eggs, and softened butter.

 Turn the dough out onto a floured board or surface and knead it until it is smooth and elastic.
 (Kneading helps develop the gluten and create long strands, which make the end product more springy.)

 Grease a bowl with olive oil.
-Flip the dough over inside the bowl so the dough's top is also lightly greased.
-Cover the bowl and let the dough rise for 1 to 2 hours, until double in bulk.
-Putting it in the warmest place in your kitchen helps it to rise.
+Add the dough and flip it over inside the bowl so all sides are lightly greased.
+Cover the bowl and let the dough rise for 1 to 2 hours, until doubled in bulk.
+(Putting it in the warmest place in your kitchen helps it to rise.)